powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 - Voltage regulator control mode, in which it imposes the voltage at its AC Bus.
 In this case the reactive power is not fixed.

+**Warning:** At the moment, the active and reactive power control and the AC voltage control are enforced at the converter AC terminal, not at its PCC terminal.

 We note $P_{AC}$ the power flow injected by AC network into the converter.
 So $P_{AC}>0$ if the power flows from AC to DC and $P_{AC}<0$ otherwise.